 “Breakfast is the most important meal of the day” is it?
 Or is it not?
-According to British Medical Journal (BMJ) this could be a myth.
+According to British Medical Journal (BMJ), this could be a myth.
 Say what?
 The conclusion of the study (Effect of breakfast on weight and energy intake) is that the addition of breakfast might not be a good strategy for weight loss.

 Breakfast is the most important meal of the day – might not be for weight loss but the benefits are many.

-12 Benefits for Eating Breakfast
+12 Benefits of Eating Breakfast

 1. We’re less hungry

 We'll have less cravings throughout the day.
-A lot of people skip breakfast to avoid eating extra calories, but by eating a high-fiber, nutrient-dense breakfast early in the morning, you are actually less likely to be hungry throughout the day.
+A lot of people skip breakfast to avoid eating extra calories, but by eating a high-fibre, nutrient-dense breakfast early in the morning, you are actually less likely to be hungry throughout the day.

 2. You will eat less